 A Member State in need of international resources can send a request to the ERCC and the ERCC will forward this request to focal points in each of the Member States.
 Member States that would like to offer services, equipment or other forms of support can offer this through the ERCC to the requesting country.
 Countries outside the EU can also request international assistance from EU countries by contacting the ERCC.

 In Europe, coastal states work together in the field of marine pollution preparedness and response.
 Countries bordering a regional sea have agreed Regional Agreements for cooperation on a large number of environmental targets.
 As part of these Agreements, Protocols have been agreed that enable and facilitate mutual assistance and joint activities in the field of pollution monitoring and surveillance, preparedness and response.
-Links to the techinical sites of these Regional Agreements are provided below, which provide a myriad of relevant information and meeting reports.
+Links to the technical sites of these Regional Agreements are provided below, which provide a wide range of relevant information and meeting reports.

 Copenhagen Agreement (Nordic countries)